© 2020 Baptist Health. All Rights Reserved.

 Some medical problems can harm your bladder or intestines and make it difficult for your body to remove waste.
 One solution is an ostomy.
 An ostomy is an operation that creates a stoma, an opening that lets waste pass from your body.

-According to United Ostomy Associations of America, Inc., ostomies can help:
+According to the United Ostomy Associations of America, Inc. and the National Institute of Diabetes and Digestive and Kidney Diseases, ostomies can help: